Navigating Distribution Shifts in Medical Image Analysis: A Survey: Joint Training

 where \( k(z, z') = \exp\left(-\frac{\| \text{vec}(z) - \text{vec}(z') \|^2}{2b} \right) \) is the Gaussian kernel function defined on the vectorization of tensors \( z \) and \( z' \) with bandwidth parameter \( b \), $z_s, z_t$ are the multi-layer fused feature of the source and target domains.
 This distance assess how similar or dissimilar the feature representations of the two domains are, and the goal is to adjust the feature representations such that the distance between the empirical distributions (as represented by the kernel functions) is minimized, thereby enabling adaptation.

-In the medical adaptation field, \cite{gao2022unsupervised} explores the utility of MMD for domain adaptation in breast and thyroid lesions in ultrasound images.\cite{hu2022domain} leverages KL divergence to synchronize the prior distribution of the synthesized and the real target distribution. \cite{lu2022unsupervised} estimates the mutual information with KL divergence between the reconstruction output and segmentation result, so as to benefit each other. \cite{liu2022ordinal} enforces recursively conditional Gaussian (RCG) as the joint distribution prior, inheriting the closed form of the KL divergence term in the variational objective to make large-sacle tasks computationally tractable. \cite{xu2022dynamic} uses MultiKernel Maximum Mean Discrepancy (MK-MMD) in aligning feature distributions in breast ultrasound images.
-Beyond these widely adopted metrics, novel metrics have been developed to suit specific medical tasks. \cite{wu2020cf} proposes the Characteristic Function (CF) Distance, transforming feature distributions to frequency domain for discrepancy calculations. \cite{sager2022unsupervised} introduces Domain Sanity Loss, focusing on anatomical features like centroid distance and plausibility in vertebrae prediction.
+In the medical adaptation field, \cite{gao2022unsupervised} explores the utility of MMD for domain adaptation in breast and thyroid lesions in ultrasound images.~\cite{hu2022domain} leverages KL divergence to synchronize the prior distribution of the synthesized and the real target distribution. \cite{lu2022unsupervised} estimates the mutual information with KL divergence between the reconstruction output and segmentation result, so as to benefit each other. \cite{liu2022ordinal} enforces recursively conditional Gaussian (RCG) as the joint distribution prior, inheriting the closed form of the KL divergence term in the variational objective to make large-sacle tasks computationally tractable. \cite{xu2022dynamic} uses MultiKernel Maximum Mean Discrepancy (MK-MMD) in aligning feature distributions in breast ultrasound images.
+Beyond these widely adopted metrics, novel metrics have been developed to suit specific medical tasks. \cite{wu2020cf} proposes the Characteristic Function (CF) Distance, transforming feature distributions to frequency domain for discrepancy calculations. \cite{sager2022unsupervised} introduces Domain Sanity Loss, focusing on anatomical features like centroid distance and plausibility in vertebrae prediction. \cite{zheng2024dual} introduces Inter-channel similarity Feature Alignment (IFA) loss, which aligns cross-channel distributions using structural priors and anatomical volume fractions.